Holmer Lake Primary School

 What training do staff have in relation to the needs of pupils at Holmer Lake Primary School?

 Within the school we have a culture of sharing good practise and expertise; this enables us to ensure our staff have as much knowledge as possible.
 SEND issues form part of training for all teachers and teaching assistants.
 This may be led by the SENDCO or an outside agency coming into school.
 Newly Qualified Teachers have particular support from their mentor and the SENDCO.

 Over the year the SENDCO has attended Network, and Local Authority conference along with the Governor for SEND, to gain up to date information on Government and Local Authority policy and the Complex Needs Conference.
 The SENDCO has also established reciprocal links with Southall School.

 Teachers and teaching assistants have received training specifically related to SEND in the areas of;

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Complex Needs

-A Teaching Assistant with specific responsibility for supporting the SENCO with speech and language provision has completed ELKAN training.
+A Teaching Assistant with specific responsibility for supporting the SENDCO with speech and language provision has completed ELKAN training.

 Teachers and Teaching Assistants have also received specific training related to the medical and health needs of individual children at our school.